LIST: 6 most stunning green creations of legendary designer Michael Cinco - The Filipino Times

 View this post on Instagram

-- Dazzling emerald gown of multi-awarded Filipina CEO Dr. Karen Remo at Presidential Awards
+- Dazzling mermaid green gown of multi-awarded Filipina CEO Dr. Karen Remo at Presidential Awards

 What better way to receive the highest recognition of the Philippine government to Filipino individuals and organizations overseas than with an elegant creation by legendary fashion designer Michael Cinco — who was also a recipient of the same award in 2014.